Shilpajoshi7/Assignment/README.md

 # _Challenge 2_
 ---
-This function is to get the metadata from the aws portal for each individual ec2 instance.
+The function is to get the metadata from the aws portal for each individual ec2 instance.

-By this we can fetch the metadata in two ways:
+Using this I can fetch the metadata in two ways:
-1) We will fetch whole metadata in json object format.
+1) I can fetch whole metadata in json object format.
 To fetch the whole metadata we need to run

     ``python get_metadata.py -o all``

-2) We will fetch single metadata just by entering the key.
-Suppose we want to get the "ami-id" data from the instance.
+2) I can fetch single metadata just by entering the key.
+Let I want to get the "ami-id" data from the instance.
 To get this we need to run **(Bonus Point)**

     `python get_metadata.py -o key -k ami-id`